 Obtaining certification of GST Practitioner (GSTP) helps to increase credibility and trust for the services provided by the practitioner, in the eyes of the taxpayer.

 Following steps must be followed by an individual to become a certified GST practitioner:

 Step 1: Register on the GST portal as GST practitioner in Form PCT-01 and obtain Enrollment certificate in Form PCT-02

 Upload necessary details for registration as ‘GST practitioner’ on the portal.
-GSTN will generate Temporary reference number (TRN) and verify these details through an OTP sent on the registered mobile number.
+GSTN will generate a Temporary reference number (TRN) and verify these details through an OTP sent on the registered mobile number.
 Upload supporting documents and submit the application through DSC or EVC.
 An acknowledgement with the GSTP Enrollment number is received on registered email ID within fifteen days.

-If the candidate fulfils the basic conditions, he must enrol himself on GST portal for GST practitioner in Form PCT-01 and obtain the enrolment number in Form PCT-02 from the concerned officer after due enquiry.
+If the candidate fulfils the basic conditions, he must enrol himself on the GST portal for GST practitioner in Form PCT-01 and obtain the enrolment number in Form PCT-02 from the concerned officer after due enquiry.
 He must then appear for the GSTP exam to get certified.

 Date of exam: